Tarmean/tarmean.github.io/branch_and_bound.md

                  Just (_,out') | out' >= out -> go slack acc n
                  _ -> go (inContext ctx out) (Just (a,out)) n

-By wrapping the cost in `Maybe` we sidestep problems if we don't have an initial maximum cost.
-If we want to add additional pruning, like not going past depth 6, we can adjust the cost/slack/context types.
+There is a slight complication, we need an initial value for slack.
+Either we do a first heuristic pass to find some reasonable guess, or we instantiate with `Maybe WordleSlack` and skip pruning when the cost is `Nothing`.
+If we want to add additional pruning, like not going past depth 6, we can similarly adjust the cost/slack/context types.

 ## Memoization (for real this time)